Kinetically constrained models out of equilibrium: Results

 where $\supp f$ is the set of sites on whose state the value of $f$ depends. \end{theorem} As in \cref{rem:optimality}, one cannot hope for $\varepsilon$ independent of $\cU$.
-However, one should expect both \cref{th:mixing,th:convergence} to hold for any $q>\qc[KCM]+\alpha$. \begin{remark} Since $\qct[KCM]$ appears directly in \cref{th:convergence}, let us mention that for supercritical and critical models it is known that $\qct[KCM]=\qc[KCM]=0$ \cites{Hartarsky21,Balister22b}.\footnote{ {While \cite{Hartarsky21} is formulated in two dimensions, the parts we will use do generalise rather straightforwardly to higher dimensions.
-Let us mention specifically, that for supercritical and critical models \cite{Balister22b} gives a stretched exponential decay of the tail of the infection time of the origin, but this can be improved to exponential via a standard renormalisation argument (see \cite{Schonmann92}).}} For trivial subcritical update families we have $\qct[KCM]=\qc[KCM]=1$ \cites{Cancrini08,Balister22}, so that \cref{th:convergence} is empty, as it should.
-For subcritical non-trivial families it is known that $0<\qc[KCM]\le \qct[KCM]<1$ \cites{Cancrini08,Balister22,Hartarsky21} and the second inequality is believed to be an equality, but this is an important open problem.
-Nevertheless, equality has been shown for oriented update families \cite{Hartarsky22sharpness} and the general case was reduced to a related question involving only $\cU$-BP in \cite{Hartarsky21}. { Furthermore, \cref{th:convergence} cannot hold for $p<\qc[KCM]=\qc[BP]$, since then a.s.\ there are sites whose state remains 0 forever.
-Hence, if the conjecture $\qc[KCM]=\qct[KCM]$ holds, the range of values for $p$ in the theorem is the best possible.} \end{remark} Finally, let us mention that in the course of the proof of our main results we will derive consequences on exponential decay in space-time for eroder attractive cellular automata with death and on space exponential decay for the set of sites eventually reaching state 1 in $\cU$-BP for subcritical $\cU$ with initial condition $\mu_q$.
+However, one should expect both \cref{th:mixing,th:convergence} to hold for any $q>\qc[KCM]+\alpha$. \begin{remark} Since $\qct[KCM]$ appears directly in \cref{th:convergence}, let us mention that for supercritical and critical models it is known that $\qct[KCM]=\qc[KCM]=0$ \cites{Hartarsky21,BalisterNaNb}.\footnote{ For supercritical and critical models \cite{BalisterNaNb} gives a stretched exponential decay of the tail of the infection time of the origin for any $q>0$, so $\qct[KCM]=0$ for non-subcritical update families by \cite{Hartarsky21}*{Theorem~3.7}.
+Note that, while \cite{Hartarsky21} is formulated in two dimensions, the parts we will use do generalise rather straightforwardly to higher dimensions.} For trivial subcritical update families we have $\qct[KCM]=\qc[KCM]=1$ \cites{Cancrini08,Balister24}, so that \cref{th:convergence} is empty, as it should.
+For subcritical non-trivial families it is known that $0<\qc[KCM]\le \qct[KCM]<1$ \cites{Cancrini08,Balister24,Hartarsky21} and the second inequality is believed to be an equality, but this is an important open problem.
+Equality has been shown for oriented update families \cite{Hartarsky22sharpness} and the general case was reduced to a related question involving only $\cU$-BP in \cite{Hartarsky21}.
+Furthermore, \cref{th:convergence} cannot hold for $p<\qc[KCM]=\qc[BP]$, since then a.s.\ there are sites whose state remains 0 forever.
+Hence, if the conjecture $\qc[KCM]=\qct[KCM]$ holds, the range of values for $p$ in the theorem is the best possible. \end{remark} Finally, let us mention that in the course of the proof of our main results we will derive consequences on exponential decay in space-time for eroder attractive cellular automata with death, and on space exponential decay for the set of sites eventually reaching state 1 in $\cU$-BP for subcritical $\cU$ with initial condition $\mu_q$.
 The reader interested in these developments (\cref{cor:BP,cor:Toom}) can directly refer to \cref{sec:Toom}, which can be read independently of the remainder of the paper.